aswanthnarayan/Brocamp/Week 1/CSS.md

 }
 ```

-## FLEX BOX
+# FLEX BOX
-Flexbox is a layout model that allows you to design complex layouts with ease, aligning items horizontally or vertically.
+Flex-box is a layout model that allows you to design complex layouts with ease, aligning items horizontally or vertically.

 ```css
 .container {